meom-group/CDFTOOLS/README.md

 #### Modified user interface
  * All arguments are passed with a `-key` switch.
 No more `free` arguments.
 Example `cdfmoy -l fich1.nc fich2.nc`
  * Add `-o` and `-nc4` options in all tools (when relevant).
 With `-o` the default output name can be changed, allowing easier paralellisation.
 With `-nc4` output file will use NetCdf4/Hdf5 format with chunking and deflation level 1.
+ * Use of environment variable CDFT_xxx for overriding  the default names of auxiliary files such as mesh_hgr.nc, mask.nc etc...so far there is support for

+   CDFT_MESH_HGR
+   CDFT_MESH_ZGR
+   CDFT_MASK
+   CDFT_BASINS
+   CDFT_COORD

 #### Support for vvl simulations
  * When relevant, the switch `-vvl` indicates that the vertical metrics is time-varying.
 Therefore, CDFTOOLS assume that the vertical metrics is saved in the same file than the data.

+#### Support for CMIP6 naming convention
+ * When the code is compiled with CPP key key_CMIP6 set, the default variable names are taken form modcdfnames_CMIP6.h90 instead of the standard DRAKKAR names.

 #### Simplification
  * The codes have been cleaned for obsolescences.
 Coding rules were reinforced.